stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <b>CoprimeRepresentative</b>(I::AlgEtQIdl,J::AlgEtQIdl) -> AlgEtQElt,AlgEtQIdl
 </pre>

-*Return an element x such that x*I is an integral ideal coprime with J, togheter with the product x*I. The first ideal must be invertible and the second should be integral.*
+*Returns an element x such that x*I is an integral ideal coprime with J, togheter with the product x*I. The first ideal must be invertible and the second should be integral.*

 # List of instrinsics in AlgEtQ/ZBasisLLL.m: